LuXDAmore/mws-restaurant-stage-2/README.md

 `npm run sailsjs`: production, Port: 1337, you manually have to go to url `http://localhost:1377` _Served from `.tmp/public` folder_

+--

 #### Audits // Lighthouse

-_In Chrome: You need to set Network option 'Disable cache' to false, this because SW-Toolbox that need cache._
+_In Chrome: You need to set 'Disable cache' Network option to false, because SW-Toolbox need cache to run._

 ![Image of 100% on Lighthouse](https://raw.githubusercontent.com/LuXDAmore/mws-restaurant-stage-2/master/100.jpg)